nginx/agent/README.md

 Agent is written in Go and requires Go 1.19 or higher to be installed ([download](https://go.dev/dl/)).

 ## Installing Agent from Package Files
-To install Agent on your system go to [Releases](https://github.com/nginx/agent/releases) and download the appropriate file under Assets for a given version of the Agent.
+To install Agent on your system, go to [Releases](https://github.com/nginx/agent/releases) and download `nginx-agent.tar.gz`.
+Extract the file and locate the appropriate binary in the archive.

 Depending on OS distribution and CPU architecture type, use your system's package manager to install the package.
 Some examples: